Iranian oil bourse: Operations

 At the time of the Oil Bourse's opening on Kish, the Director of the Kish Stock Exchange, Hossein Allahdadi, said that there "are no limitations imposed on transactions by foreign shareholders at the Oil Bourse in Kish".

 As of 2009, the Oil Bourse was a spot market for petrochemical products mainly, with plans to introduce sharia-compliant futures contracts for crude oil and petrochemicals in the future, during the second phase.
-Trading takes place through licensed private brokers registered with the Securities and Exchange Organization of Iran.
-Any company, domestic or foreign, can list their products on the exchange for as long as they meet the listing criteria.

 Global standards for Islamic derivatives were set in 2010.
 The “Hedging Master Agreement” provides a structure under which institutions can trade derivatives such as profit-rate and currency swaps.

 Timeline

-2000/2001 Chris Cook, the former Director of Compliance & Market Supervision at the International Petroleum Exchange became aware in the course of an IPE disciplinary case that IPE Brant Crude Oil contract market settlement prices were being routinely manipulated by major traders and investment banks.
-While his complaint to UK regulators of settlement price manipulation was dismissed by the appointed Commissioner on a technicality the routine nature of settlement price manipulation subsequently became common knowledge.